Holly-E/Holly-E.github.io/_posts/2020-07-08-consumer-models.md

 Finally, to make the predictions I used K Nearest Neighbor, Random Forest, Logistic Regression and a Multi-layer Perceptron classifier.
 I used sci-kit learn’s Gridsearch CV for hyperparameter tuning.
-KNN, random forest, and the MLP classifer performed the best on my cross-validation set, so I fed the results for these three into a voting classifer, which uses predicted class labels for majority rule voting
+KNN, Random Forest, and the MLP Classifer performed the best on my cross-validation set, so I fed the results for these three into a voting classifer, which uses predicted class labels for majority rule voting.

 <https://github.com/Holly-E/Hotel_Predictions>